CASE STUDY

 Research & Discovery

-After reviewing research studies, I collaborated with my PM partner and product teams to define clear product boundaries.
-A key challenge was distinguishing this new product from existing prospecting tools and ensuring effective customer onboarding.
+I held regular working sessions with my PM partner to ideate and scope solutions - we also co-led sessions with other product teams to define product boundaries and discuss questions and challenges.
+A key challenge was distinguishing this new product from existing prospecting tools and ensuring effective customer onboarding and product positioning.
 Together, we identified overlaps, addressed key questions, and aligned on a shared mission—while recognizing that our current tools weren’t fully meeting user needs, as confirmed by the research.

 Competitive Analysis